 La Veleta is a developing area on the outskirts of Tulum that is linked to Aldea Zama via a shortcut.
 It currently has a small number of high-rise hotels and apartments, but more are under construction.
 Because of the area's constant change, the roads can be a bit muddy and bumpy at times.

-Tulum's best eateries, as well as other exciting spots like bookstore cafes and a plethora of souvenir shops, can be found in the main town, or Centro.
-Here, you can find cheaper hotel rooms, hostels, and even tours, bicycles, and mopeds than you would find at the beach.
+Tulum's main square, known as Centro, is where the majority of the city's day-to-day activities take place.
+Here you'll also find some of the city's finest eateries, as well as other attractions like bookstore cafe Here, you can find cheaper hotel rooms, hostels, and even tours, bicycles, and mopeds than you would find at the beach.

 Villas: This is a tiny residential area with zero hotels or restaurants, but it might come up if you do a search for a villa.
 It's here that you'll find quiet residential streets covered in enormous murals.
 Conveniently tucked away, it sits just off the main drag where the highway and the beach road meet.